Clinical Component

 Full-Spectrum Medicine Without Corporate Constraints

 The patient population reflects the hardworking agricultural heritage of Eastern Oregon – farmers, ranchers, and their families who value straightforward communication and deeply appreciate accessible healthcare.
 While the practice spans all ages, it leans slightly toward internal medicine complexity, with a substantial geriatric population managing multiple chronic conditions.
-You'll draw on every aspect of your training, from pediatric wellness visits to complex polypharmacy management, with the clinical freedom to practice at the top of your license rather than constantly referring out.
+You'll find yourself drawing on every aspect of your training, from pediatric wellness visits to complex polypharmacy management in elderly patients, with the clinical freedom to practice at the top of your license rather than constantly referring out.

-• Patient Volume: 15–20 patients daily (vs. 30+ at corporate practices), with flexibility based on complexity
+• Patient Volume: 16-18 patients daily (compared to the 30+ patient treadmills at corporate practices), with flexibility to adjust based on complexity

-• Visit Structure: 40-minute new patient appointments, 20-minute follow-ups, with built-in documentation time
+• Visit Structure: 40-minute new patient appointments, 20-minute follow-ups, with administrative time built into your 10-hour day for documentation

-• EMR System: Cerner (July 2024) with optional Augmedix virtual scribe support – focus on patients while your scribe handles documentation
+• EMR System: Cerner implementation (July 2024) with optional Augmedix virtual scribe support – your personal scribe handles documentation while you focus on patient care

-• Support Services: Direct access to OHSU consultation line, strong regional specialist relationships in Hermiston
+• Support Services: Direct access to OHSU provider consultation line for specialist input, excellent relationships with regional specialists in Hermiston

-• Inpatient Involvement: Optional rounding on your own admitted patients (2–3 day stays), with ED physicians covering when unavailable
+• Inpatient Involvement: Optional hospital rounding on your admitted patients (typically 2-3 day stays), with ED physicians providing coverage when you're unavailable

-• Home Visits & Facility Care: Opportunities for home visits and assisted living rounds at Willow Creek Terrace – practice old-school community medicine
+• Home Visits & Facility Care: Opportunity for home visits and assisted living facility rounds at Willow Creek Terrace – practice old-school medicine that builds deep community connections

-• Call Schedule: Zero mandatory call – evenings/weekends are yours, with optional ED shifts for extra income
+• Call Schedule: Zero mandatory call – your evenings and weekends are truly yours, with optional ED coverage if you want additional income

-• Teaching Responsibilities: None required – focus entirely on patient care
+• Teaching Responsibilities: None required – focus entirely on clinical care without resident supervision obligations

-The practice philosophy embraces comprehensive care over frequent referrals.
-When you need input, responsive consultants at Good Shepherd in Hermiston (47 miles away) and 24/7 OHSU consultation ensure support.
-Life Flight provides immediate transfers for critical patients, while you retain the autonomy to manage everything within your scope – from insulin regimen adjustments to acute infection treatment – without bureaucratic barriers.
+The practice philosophy here embraces comprehensive care over frequent referrals.
+When you need specialist input, you'll find responsive consultants at Good Shepherd in Hermiston just 47 miles away, plus 24/7 access to OHSU's specialist consultation service.
+Life Flight capabilities ensure critical patients receive immediate transfer when needed, while you maintain the clinical autonomy to manage everything within your scope – from adjusting insulin regimens to treating acute infections without prior authorization hassles.

-This is medicine as it should be: thorough, thoughtful, and relationship-based, where you have time to truly know your patients and the freedom to provide the care they need without interference.
+This is medicine as it should be: thorough, thoughtful, and relationship-based, where you have time to truly know your patients and the clinical freedom to provide the care they need without bureaucratic interference.

 © Copyright 2023 Pacific Companies.
 All Rights Reserved.